Programmatic Advertising 101: Conversion Tracking

 Optimizing Programmatic with Conversion Tracking

 When making decisions about campaign optimizations, conversion tracking can be useful.
 For example, if you blindly turn off one or two pieces of creative as you’re optimizing and conversions aren’t being tracked, the wrong decision might be made.

 How does conversion tracking work?
-A conversion pixel, or short piece of code like a retargeting pixel, can be placed on your site to track the number of people who have completed a specific action – after first seeing or clicking on your ad from another source.
+A conversion pixel, or short piece of code, can be placed on your site to track the number of people who have completed a specific action – after first seeing or clicking on your ad.